andyliza/AWS-security-workshop-200-EN/06-WAF-Lab/README.md

 ![images](images/0-2-IP-set.png)

-4) Once the IP set is successfully created we will see it in the list
+4) Once the IP set is successfully created we will see it in the list.
+Users might need to select **Asia Pacific (Singapore)** from the drop down menu.

 ![images](images/0-3-success-ip-list.png)